-- (A) An efficiency unit, as defined in Section 17958.1 of the Health and Safety Code. - (B) A manufactured home, as defined in Section 18007 of the Health and Safety Code. - (2) "Accessory structure" means a structure that is accessory and incidental to a dwelling located on the same lot. - (3) "Living area" means the interior habitable area of a dwelling unit, including basements and attics, but does not include a garage or any accessory structure. - (4) "Local agency" means a city, county, or city and county, whether general law or chartered. - (5) "Nonconforming zoning condition" means a physical improvement on a property that does not conform with current zoning standards. - (6) "Passageway" means a pathway that is unobstructed clear to the sky and extends from a street to one entrance of the accessory dwelling unit. - (7) "Proposed dwelling" means a dwelling that is the subject of a permit application and that meets the requirements for permitting. - (8) "Public transit" means a location, including, but not limited to, a bus stop or train station, where the public may access buses, trains, subways, and other forms of transportation that charge set fares, run on fixed routes, and are available to the public. - (9) "Tandem parking" means that two or more automobiles are parked on a driveway or in any other location on a lot, lined up behind one another. - (k) A local agency shall not issue a certificate of occupancy for an accessory dwelling unit before the local agency issues a certificate of occupancy for the primary dwelling. - (1) Nothing in this section shall be construed to supersede or in any way alter or lessen the effect or application of the California Coastal Act of 1976 (Division 20 (commencing with Section 30000) of the Public Resources Code), except that the local government shall not be required to hold public hearings for coastal development permit applications for accessory dwelling units. - (m) This section shall remain in effect only until January 1, 2025, and as of that date is repealed. - SEC.
-1.5.
-Section 65852.2 of the Government Code is amended to read: 65852.2. (a) (1) A local agency may, by ordinance, provide for the creation of accessory dwelling units in areas zoned to allow single-family or multifamily dwelling residential use.
+- (6) "Neighborhood" has the same meaning as set forth in Section 65589.5. - (7) "Nonconforming zoning condition" means a physical improvement on a property that does not conform with current zoning standards. - (8) "Passageway" means a pathway that is unobstructed clear to the sky and extends from a street to one entrance of the accessory dwelling unit. - (9) "Proposed dwelling" means a dwelling that is the subject of a permit application and that meets the requirements for permitting. - (10) "Public transit" means a location, including, but not limited to, a bus stop or train station, where the public may access buses, trains, subways, and other forms of transportation that charge set fares, run on fixed routes, and are available to the public. - (11) "Tandem parking" means that two or more automobiles are parked on a driveway or in any other location on a lot, lined up behind one another. - (k) A local agency shall not issue a certificate of occupancy for an accessory dwelling unit before the local agency issues a certificate of occupancy for the primary dwelling. - (1) Nothing in this section shall be construed to supersede or in any way alter or lessen the effect or application of the California Coastal Act of 1976 (Division 20 (commencing with Section 30000) of the Public Resources Code), except that the local government shall not be required to hold public hearings for coastal development permit applications for accessory dwelling units. - (m) A local agency may count an accessory dwelling unit for purposes of identifying adequate sites for housing, as specified in subdivision (a) of Section 65583.1, subject to authorization by the department and compliance with this division. - (n) In enforcing building standards pursuant to Article 1 (commencing with Section 17960) of Chapter 5 of Part 1.5 of Division 13 of the Health and Safety Code for an accessory dwelling unit described in paragraph (1) or (2) below, a local agency, upon request of an owner of an accessory dwelling unit for a delay in enforcement, shall delay enforcement of a building standard, subject to compliance with Section 17980.12 of the Health and Safety Code: - (1) The accessory dwelling unit was built before January 1, 2020. - (2) The accessory dwelling unit was built on or after January 1, 2020, in a local jurisdiction that, at the time the accessory dwelling unit was built, had a noncompliant accessory dwelling unit ordinance, but the ordinance is compliant at the time the request is made. - (o) This section shall remain in effect only until January 1, 2025, and as of that date is repealed. - SEC.
+1.3.
+Section 65852.2 of the Government Code is amended to read: - 65852.2. (a) (1) A local agency may, by ordinance, provide for the creation of accessory dwelling units in areas zoned to allow single-family or multifamily dwelling residential use.
 The ordinance shall do all of the following: - (A) Designate areas within the jurisdiction of the local agency where accessory dwelling units may be permitted.
-The designation of areas may be based on the adequacy of water and sewer services and the impact of accessory dwelling units on traffic flow and public safety.
+The designation of areas may be based on criteria that may include the adequacy of water and sewer services and the impact of accessory dwelling units on traffic flow and public safety.
 A local agency that does not provide water or sewer services shall consult with the local water or sewer service provider regarding the adequacy of water and sewer services before designating an area where accessory dwelling units may be permitted.